About this course

 environmental impact assessment

 We have a purpose-built archaeology building, equipped with the latest science-based laboratories.
-You'll gain hands-on experience with archaeological artefacts and materials, and receive the practical training needed for a career in archaeology.
+You'll gain hands-on experience with archaeological artefacts and materials, and receive the practical training needed for a career in professional archaeology.

-Archaeology students also gain a wide range of transferable skills such as:
+Postgraduate archaeology courses teach a wide range of transferable skills such as:

 We’re also offering up to 10 bursaries of £1000 each to incoming students (subject to criteria).
 These are from the Terry Mason Bursary and the University of Southampton Archaeology Bursary Fund.